Progesterone & Oestrogen Imbalance: The Hormonal Depression Trap in Midlife Women

 While progesterone is declining, oestrogen is doing something worse: it's erratic.

-Early perimenopause is often characterized by relative oestrogen dominance (high oestrogen relative to declining progesterone).
+Early perimenopause is often characterised by relative oestrogen dominance (high oestrogen relative to declining progesterone).
 Later perimenopause involves declining oestrogen with chaotic fluctuations.

 Both patterns dysregulate mood because: